 This article is brought to you by BluPaw Design, a custom art company that was founded on the importance of memorializing our furry family members.
 Learn more about why they’re so grrreat at the end of this story.

-No bones about it — losing a beloved family member is one of the most difficult things a human can go through.
-Those of us who have grieved a pet will never forget the crushing time that follows: the empty house and dog bed, the irreplaceable companionship, the inevitable feelings of guilt (“what more could I have done?”), and the seemingly never-ending well of tears.
-Since pet loss can also be a very lonely time — after all, no one loved your pet like you did — we rounded up some pet grief resources to remind you that you’re not alone and give you tips on how to cope.
-(Wags to our online community for their help with this article!)
+No bones about it: losing a beloved family member is one of the most difficult things a human can go through.
+Those of us who have grieved a pet will never forget the crushing time that follows: the empty house and dog bed, the irreplaceable companionship, the inevitable feelings of guilt (“What more could I have done?”), and the seemingly never-ending well of tears.
+Since pet loss can also be a very lonely time – after all, no one loved your pet like you did – we rounded up some pet grief resources to remind you that you’re not alone and give you tips on how to cope, and gathered some ideas for how to memorialize your pet.

 Sending love and hugs to those of you going through the 💩 right now, Sidewalk Doggers.